-- 24. (1) At every annual general meeting, any directors: - (a) who have been appointed by the directors since the last annual general meeting, or - (b) who were not appointed or reappointed at one of the preceding two annual general meetings, or - (c) who represent one-third of the directors, or if their number is not divisible by three, then nearest number to three, who have been in office for the longest period must retire from office and may offer themselves for reappointment by the members. - (2) The company may by ordinary resolution increase or reduce the number of directors and determine in what rotation such increased or reduced number shall go out of office.

-Termination of director's appointment
+(a) who have been appointed by the directors since the last annual general meeting, or (b) who were not appointed or reappointed at one of the preceding two annual general meetings, or (c) who represent one-third of the directors, or if their number is not divisible by three, then nearest number to three, who have been in office for the longest period, must retire from office and may offer themselves for reappointment by the members.
+(2) The company may by ordinary resolution increase or reduce the number of directors and determine in what rotation such increased or reduced number shall go out of office.
+Termination of director's appointment 25.
+(1) A person ceases to be a director as soon as:

-- 25. (1) A person ceases to be a director as soon as: - (a) that person ceases to be a director by virtue of any provision of the Companies Act 1981 or is prohibited from being a director by law - (b) a bankruptcy order is made against that person - (c) a composition is made with that person's creditors generally in satisfaction of that person's debts - (d) a registered medical practitioner who is treating that person gives a written opinion to the company stating that the person has become physically or mentally incapable of acting as a director and may remain so for more than three months - (e) by reason of that person's mental health, a court makes an order which wholly or partly prevents that person from personally exercising any powers or rights which that person would otherwise have, or - (f) notification is received by the company from the director that the director is resigning from office, and such resignation has taken effect in accordance with its terms. - (2) Any director who fails to be reappointed by the members under bye-law 24 ceases to be a director from the close of the meeting. - (3) Any director who ceases to be a director of a member company must retire at the company's annual general meeting.
+(a) that person ceases to be a director by virtue of any provision of the Companies Act 1981 or is prohibited from being a director by law, (b) a bankruptcy order is made against that person, (c) a composition is made with that person's creditors generally in satisfaction of that person's debts. (d) a registered medical practitioner who is treating that person gives a written opinion to the company stating that the person has become physically or mentally incapable of acting as a director and may remain so for more than three months. (e) by reason of that person's mental health, a court makes an order which wholly or partly prevents that person from personally exercising any powers or rights which that person would otherwise have, or (f) notification is received by the company from the director that the director is resigning from office, and such resignation has taken effect in accordance with its terms.
+(2) Any director who fails to be reappointed by the members under bye-law 24 ceases to be a director from the close of the meeting.
+(3) Any director who ceases to be eligible a director under bye-law 22(1)(b) to (d)of a member company must retire at the company's annual general meeting.
 (4) Subject to any provisions to the contrary contained in the act but in addition to any power to remove a director conferred on the company by any statute.
 The members may at any special or annual general meeting convened and held in accordance with the bye-laws remove a director.
 The notice of any such meeting shall contain a statement of the intention so to do and at any such meeting such director shall be entitled to be heard on the matter of his removal.
 Nothing in this bye-law shall have the effect of depriving any person of any compensation or damages which may be payable to him in respect of the termination of his appointment as a director of the company or of any other appointment with the company.
-A vacancy upon the board created by the removal of a director under the provisions of this bye-law may be filled by the election of the members at the meeting at which such director is removed (and the person so appointed shall be subject to retirement by rotation at the same time as if he had become a director on the day on which the director in whose place he is appointed was last appointed a director), and, in the absence of such election, there shall be deemed to be a vacancy which may be filled in accordance with the provisions of bye-law 23.
+A vacancy upon the board created by the removal of a director under the provisions of this bye-law may be filled by the election of the members at the meeting at which such director is removed (and the person so appointed shall be subject to retirement by rotation at the same time as if he had become a director), and, in the absence of such election, there shall be deemed to be a vacancy which may be filled in accordance with the provisions of bye-law 23.
+Directors' remuneration 26.
+(1) Directors may undertake any services for the company that the directors decide.(2) Directors are entitled to such remuneration as the company shall determine by ordinary resolution at a general meeting: